deepfence/terraform-aws-cloud-scanner/README.md

 Deepfence workload will be deployed in a separate member account while scanning will be done in multiple member accounts.

-Following are three methods to deploy the same:
+Following is the method to deploy the same:

 - [`./examples/organizational-deploy-with-member-account-read-only-access-creation`](https://github.com/deepfence/terraform-aws-cloud-scanner/tree/main/examples/organizational-deploy-with-member-account-read-only-access-creation)